-The two Wet Weather Facilities in Oakland were examined by the Adapting to Rising Tides 2012 study.
-The study determined that by 2050, both Oakport and San Antonio Creek WWFs would be subject to storm event flooding.
-Oakport WWF would have five feet of flooding, while San Antonio Creek would have one to three feet of flooding.
-In a February 2017 Inundation Study of Contra Costa County, the Point Isabel WWF was estimated to be clear of flooding, but the roadways leading to the facility might be flooded.
+The three Wet Weather Facilities' vulnerability to sea level rise was also examined as part of the Wastewater Climate Change Plan.
+Oakport and San Antonio Creek WWFs would be subject to minor storm event flooding with sea level rise ranging from 0.5 to 2.5 feet.
+The dechlorination building for the San Antonio Creek WWF is expected to have flooding ranging from 1.5 to 4 feet, depending on storm size and sea level rise height.
+The Point Isabel WWF was estimated to be clear of flooding, but the roadways leading to the facility might be flooded.